NCATS-Tangerine/ndex-beacon/README.md

 where *#.#.#* is the release number of the application (e.g. 1.0.18).
 (You may also be able to use an astrix as a wild card, and use the command `java -jar server/build/libs/ndex-beacon-*.jar`).

+You may then view the Swagger UI at http://localhost:8080/beacon/ndex/swagger-ui.html

 ### Running Using Docker (Linux) ##

 Docker can be installed through a shell script available online.